axonivy/mavenizer/README.md

 # Mavenizer [![Build Status](https://travis-ci.org/ivy-supplements/mavenizer.svg?branch=master)](https://travis-ci.org/ivy-supplements/mavenizer)
 Work effective with maven natured IvyProjects

-## Smootly integrate IAR dependencies via Maven
+## Smoothly integrate IAR dependencies via Maven
 Often your Axon.ivy application is built with many fine separated Axon.ivy projects that depend on each other.
 But most of the time you only edit on one or two of it.
 But the Designer forces you to import all dependencies manually into your workspace.
 This wastes time and triggers many build and validation cycles on projects that you are actually not editing.

 And here comes this cool extension into to game.
 Once activated it will automatically add dependencies of your project directly into your workspace.
 These dependencies are resolved via Maven and imported as IAR.
 This make your workspace builds fast and effective.